Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Melton and are not the council.
 About us

-The Scrutiny Committee of Melton Council met on Thursday 23 April 2026 to review the council's housing regulatory compliance, the work of the Landlord Assurance Board, and receive an update on the Stockyard project.
-Key decisions included noting the progress in housing regulatory compliance, acknowledging the impact of the Landlord Assurance Board, and receiving a detailed update on the Stockyard development.
+The Scrutiny Committee of Melton Council met on Thursday 23 April 2026 to review the council's housing regulatory compliance, the annual report of the Landlord Assurance Board, and receive an update on the Stockyard project.
+Key decisions included noting the progress made in housing regulatory compliance and the positive impact of the Landlord Assurance Board, and receiving a detailed update on the Stockyard project's development and operational plans.

 Housing Regulatory Compliance Annual Update